bugraker/echelon-html/README.md

 - Installation

   * Download/clone the tool in your chosen directory.
-  * In a terminal, cd to the echelon-html directory and run: composer install
+  * In a terminal, cd to the echelon-html directory and run: **composer install**

        Composer will read the composer.lock & composer.json files and will download and install all required software.
+  * create a new .env file by copying the existing .env.example.
+  * run the command: php artisan key:generate.
   * In, your httpd server, configure it to serve out the public directory of the Echelon - HTML package. web_directory/echelon-html/public

 ## Usage

 Navigate to the web page.
 A default SFGP----------- symbol is displayed on a white 100x100 square.
 Screen cap